 Action step Who will be responsible?
 How long will this step take?
 How will progress be measured?
 What resources are available?

-1.
+1. responsibility this step taxor

 2.

 3.

 4.

 5.

 What did you learn that you can apply to your club?